A development of 36 low-carbon homes for OX Place, Oxford City Council’s housing company.

 The self-contained apartments have taken inspiration from nature and history to promote health and wellbeing.
 Each home is light and spacious with a number of options available to suit each individual’s lifestyle.
 The spaces have also been designed to allow wheelchairs and mobility aids to be used.

 The project was procured through the Procurement Hub framework with a large focus on creating a positive impact for local people.
 This has seen 10% of the contract value - just over £1.2m monetary equivalent - invested into local social return projects concentrating on NEETS (Not in Education Employment or Training).
 We collaborated with a local secondary school to deliver an enrichment programme, as well as running an eight-week traineeship where people aged 16 to 18 learnt employability skills, gained a CSCS card and on-site work experience.

 Similarly, we also delivered health and safety assemblies to local primary schools that were affected by the build.

 Michelle Cotterill, director at Willmott Dixon, said:

-Each year, we delivers £250 million-worth of homes across the UK, working in collaboration with the public sector and private sector partners.
+Each year, we deliver £250 million-worth of homes across the UK, working in collaboration with the public sector and private sector partners.
 One example is our work across Yorkshire to build over 300 homes in Rotherham and Doncaster.
-We have also just delivered an extra care facility in Nottinghamshire to create 44 new-build units and renovate 180 existing flats.
+We have also delivered an extra care facility in Nottinghamshire to create 44 new-build units and renovate 180 existing flats.

 Ashby Extra Care